S3ooodi90/ReferenceImplementation/RM/3_0_0/docs/source/rm.rst

 The complete documentation in a graphical, clickable format is available on the S3Model website `Documents page <http://S3Model.org/documents.html>`_.

 An EMF Ecore project is available in the docs folder of the distribution.
-It can be imported into Eclipse and used as a base for modeling CCDs.
+It can be imported into Eclipse and used as a base for modeling DMs.
 However, developers need to be aware that there are slight differences due to the fact that Eclipse XML tools do not support XML Schema 1.1

-Further research is needed to determine if valid CCDs can be produced from Eclipse.
+Further research is needed to determine if valid DMs can be produced from Eclipse.
 Please let us know if you can help with `this issue <https://github.com/S3Model/specs/issues/91>`_.

 ---------------
 RM complexTypes